bart-larsen/pennbbl.github.io/index.md

 ### License

-Just the Docs is distributed by an [MIT license](https://github.com/pmarsceill/just-the-docs/tree/master/LICENSE.txt).
+This content is distributed by an [MIT license](https://github.com/pennbbl/pennbbl.github.io/tree/master/LICENSE.txt).

 ### Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/pmarsceill/just-the-docs#contributing).
+Read more about becoming a contributor in [our GitHub repo](https://github.com/pennbbl/pennbbl.github.io#contributing).

 #### Thank you to the contributors of Just the Docs!